Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 it" (with `#[repr(C)]`) and have the right type declarations, everything *Just Works™*.
 It's all bytes at the end of the day, anyway.

-Remember how I mentioned earlier that there's an easier way to compile and link everything?
+Remember that there's an easier way to compile and link everything?
 Well there is, it's called [gcc-rs][gcc-rs].
 All you need to do is point it at your C source code and it'll do all the hard parts like compiling to a static library and then providing the correct linker args to rustc.